- If the printer is stuck on spooling in Windows 10, it's probably from the Print Spooler service.

 - In the Services window locate Print Spooler, right click it and choose Properties.

 - Open Command Prompt as administrator.
-You can do that by pressing Windows Key + X and choosing Command Prompt (Admin) from the Win + X menu.
+You can do that by pressing Windows Key + S and typing cmd, then clicking on Run as administrator.

 - When Command Prompt opens, you can enter net stop spooler command to stop Print Spooler and net start spooler to start Print Spooler service.